 There are many reasons why a Master's-level course might have been designed, ranging from fundamental research training to the directed education of researchers in industrially-focused topics or to the creation of specifically trained researchers in a highly specialised field.
-It is requested that when learning outcomes have been designed to align with or fulfil a particular need, the University clearly explain this link so that the review panel can accurately assess the success of the course in delivering its stated objectives.
+It is requested that when learning outcomes have been designed to align with or fulfil a particular need, the HEI clearly explain this link so that the review panel can accurately assess the success of the course in delivering its stated objectives.
 This could include, for example, the expectations of employers, learned societies or other similar sponsor or stakeholder.

-All documents linked to Master's Accreditation can be found at www.rsb.org.uk/education/accreditation/International-Degree-Accreditation-Important-Documents.
+All supporting documentation including the master's degree accreditation formal expression of interest form and template evidence matrix can be found on the Society's website www.rsb.org.uk/education/accreditation/Masters-Degree-Accreditation-Important-Documents.